-In the fields of rare diseases, Ipsen takes a patient-focused approach to improving the lives of people affected by rare disorders, and develops high-quality, innovative treatments that address unmet needs.
+In the field of rare diseases, Ipsen takes a patient-focused approach to improving the lives of people affected by rare disorders and develops high-quality, innovative treatments that address unmet needs.
 Our goal is to support patients with drugs, services and solutions across the entire continuum of care, from diagnosis to treatment follow-up.

 BECOMING A KEY PLAYER IN RARE DISEASES

-Ipsen has been an active actor in the rare disease field and intends to bringing new solutions to these patients, notably for children.
-Somatuline® is also used for the long-term treatment of acromegaly – a rare disease caused by excess growth hormone production as a result of a tumor in the pituitary gland – in patients who cannot be treated with surgery or radiation.
+Somatuline® is also used for the long-term treatment of acromegaly, a rare disease caused by excess growth hormone production as a result of a tumor in the pituitary gland, in patients who cannot be treated with surgery or radiation.
 We are currently developing extended-release formulations of Somatuline® so that fewer injections would be required.

 NutropinAq® is a liquid formulation of recombinant human growth hormone administered with the NutropinAq® Pen.